 Under these rules, you are not required to self-isolate when you are identified as a close contact if:

 - you have received a full course of (i.e. both) vaccines in the UK and your final vaccine was at least 14 days before you had the close contact which resulted in your notification

 - you have been, or are, taking part in a clinical trial of a vaccine in the UK

 - you can provide evidence that, for medical reasons, you should not be vaccinated.

-People under 18 years old are also no longer required to self-isolate after being identified as a close contact.
+People under 18 years old are also no longer required to self-isolate after being identified as a close contact of someone who has tested positive for coronavirus.
 Importantly, this means that the adults responsible for them no longer have to either.